priyaagrawal29/ClimateWins-Weather-Predictions/README.md

 - Can machine learning be used to predict whether weather conditions will be favourable on a certain day?
 ## Project Goals
 - Identify weather patterns that deviate from Europe's normal weather patterns
-- Ascertain if there is a constant increase in the unusual weather patterns
+- Ascertain if there is an increase in frequency of unusual weather patterns
 - Determine what weather conditions may look like over the next 25-50 years using current trends
-- Identify the safest to live areas in Europe within the next 25-50 years
+- Identify the safest-to-live areas in Europe over the next 25-50 years
 ## Hypotheses
 - If temperatures increase every year, then extreme weather events will also increase.
 - Machine learning algorithms will accurately predict if the weather on a day is pleasant or unpleasant.